visgl/loaders.gl/docs/api-reference/table-loaders/arrow-loader.md

 # ArrowLoader (Experimental)

 A simple non-streaming loader for the Apache Arrow columnar table format.
+Apache Arrow is an emerging standard for large in-memory columnar data.

 | Loader                     | Characteristic |
 | ---                        | ---            |